YuJianghao/html-keybinding/README.md

 A simple keybinding system for html

-> Notes for early version: API changes daily!!
+> Notes for early versions:
+> API may change daily!!

 ## Installation